RNXVIII/project-1-resubmission/README.md

 there is now a thank you message on the sign-up page

 <h2><img src="Assets/images/thankyou.png"></h2>

+additonally theres been some slight changes for better reading purposes for example the borders around the scedhules on the about us page

 more changes are talked about in the additional info seciton